Local Jump Shortcuts

 To use a Jump shortcut to start a session, simply select the shortcut from the Jump interface and click the Jump button.

-You must provide administrative credentials to the remote computer in order to complete the Jump.
+A dialog box opens for you to enter administrative credentials to the remote computer in order to complete the Jump.
 The administrative rights must be either a local administrator on the remote system or a domain administrator.

 The client files are pushed to the remote system, and a session attempts to start.